 - They are actively engaged as members of the RMHC Global and local boards of directors.

-- They provide land for Ronald McDonald Houses, spaces within hospitals for Family Rooms.
+- They provide land for Ronald McDonald House and spaces within hospitals for Family Rooms.

 - They assist with operating costs and donations of in-kind services.

 - They volunteer their time and services.

 Because of our relationships with the medical community, we can help eliminate many of the barriers that prevent families of sick or injured children from getting the care their children need.